MaSe69/dssb/md/20_Pandas/pandas_51_rows24.md

 >
     dfRandom_3Rows = df.sample(3)

-Be aware that it is not sorted like the underlyling dataframe.
+Be aware that it is not sorted like the underlying dataframe.

 ### Slice rows by positions and step size

-Take a slice between a start row and an end row with a step size inbetween.
+Take a slice between a start row and an end row with a step size in-between.

 >
     start = 1